 A major concern in dental practices is air quality within the office.
 This is because many dental procedures tend to fling aerosolized particles into the air, including germs from patients’ mouths.
-Here at Richardson Cosmetic Dentistry, we use the Isolite system to decrease aerosols and spatter during certain procedures, among many other benefits.
+Here at Richardson General and Cosmetic Dentistry, we use the Isolite system to decrease aerosols and spatter during certain procedures, among many other benefits.

 What Is Isolite?